 The Importance of Insurance Coverage

 In many dog bite cases in Kentucky, there is no insurance coverage that applies to the claim.
-This is because many dog owners do not have insurance coverage that would protect them from liability for damages caused by their dog.
-Sure, you may be able to go after personal funds of these dog owners where their dog caused you damages like medical bills, lost wages, and pain and suffering.
-But it’s been my experience that often can be a waste of everyone’s time because if the person does not have insurance, there is a good chance they are judgment proof, meaning they have so little assets that even if you get a court judgment against them, it is worthless because the dog owner has no money to pay the judgment.
+This is because many dog owners do not have insurance coverage that would protect them from liability for damages caused by their dogs.
+Sure, you may be able to go after the personal funds of these dog owners where their dog caused you damages like medical bills, lost wages, and pain and suffering.
+But it’s been my experience that often can be a waste of everyone’s time because if the person does not have insurance, there is a good chance they are judgment proof, meaning they have so few assets that even if you get a court judgment against them, it is worthless because the dog owner has no money to pay the judgment.

 Situations Where Insurance Coverage May Apply